 The curriculum will center on an intensive multidisciplinary research project and will include appropriate didactic coursework depending on the extent of previous training by the fellow.
 The standard program length of two years may be extended to three years for post-doctoral and five years for pre-doctoral fellows.

-The program will integrate resources from UCSD School of Medicine departments and the Graduate School of Public Health (GSPH) at San Diego State University and its affiliated research institutes and centers.
+The program will integrate resources from UC San Diego School of Medicine departments and the Graduate School of Public Health (GSPH) at San Diego State University and its affiliated research institutes and centers.
 Due to the expertise, experience and breadth of mentors committed to the program, rich opportunities exist for exceptional research experiences incorporating an interdisciplinary approach.

-The UCSD Division of Preventive Medicine is committed to the education and training of individuals dedicated to careers focusing on epidemiology and prevention.
-The joint doctoral program in epidemiology conducted in collaboration with the SDSU GSPH is an example of this commitment and the ability of the Division to work in partnership with other institutions.
+The UC San Diego Division of Preventive Medicineis committed to the education and training of individuals dedicated to careers focusing on epidemiology and prevention.
+The Joint Doctoral Program in Public Health (Epidemiology Track) conducted in collaboration with the SDSU GSPH is an example of this commitment and the ability of the Division to work in partnership with other institutions.
 Our program continues that theme and includes prominent investigators from SDSU participating in the training program as mentors.

 Section 'Sub' Navigation: